Stop warping and cut noise without breaking the bank by building a professional grade 3D printer enclosure for under $100.

 Given this small list of components, we think the Lack is one of the most versatile designs for enclosures out there!
 Before we take a look at some great builds, we’ll go over the basic steps and accessories you might want to include.

-Thanks to the simplicity of the design, building a Lack enclosure is a breeze!
-To give you an idea of the process, here’s an overview of the steps:
+Thanks to the simplicity of the design, building a Lack enclosure is a breeze, and customization is even easier!
+To give you an idea of the process for a basic two table enclosure that fits a Prusa i3 MK3 printer (or a printer of similar size), here’s an overview of the steps adapted from the Prusa blog:

 While the specific steps for making your enclosure will depend on which design you choose, these basic steps should remain the same.
 The trickiest part will likely be cutting the plexiglass if you don’t have a laser cutter or glass cutter handy.
 Although plexiglass tends to be more forgiving than glass, it’s still a challenge to cut if you don’t know how to do it.
 The most common issues you might face are cutting it to the wrong size or shattering its edges.